hyperium/tonic/tonic-types/README.md

 ## Examples

-The examples bellow cover a basic use case of the [gRPC Richer Error Model].
+The examples below cover a basic use case of the [gRPC Richer Error Model].
 More complete server and client implementations are provided in the **Richer Error example**, located in the main repo [examples] directory.